- Prostate Adenocarcinoma

 Digital rectal exams every 12 months

 Repeat prostate biopsies every 1-2 years

 Most studies show a less than 5% prostate cancer-specific mortality rate for men in this category who choose initial deferred therapy, particularly in those men with a PSA doubling time of over 3 years.
 About 25-30% of men in active surveillance cohorts will eventually progress to a higher risk group (due to an increase in PSA, Gleason sum, or clinical stage).
-It is not currently known whether deferred definitive therapy (i.e. radical surgery or radiation) results in inferior outcomes compared to immediate definitive therapy.
+However, a recent study demonstrates an increased risk of aggressive disease in African Americans with very-low risk prostate cancer, suggesting that active surveillance may not be a feasible option in this population.
+Additionally, it is not currently known whether deferred definitive therapy (i.e. radical surgery or radiation) results in inferior outcomes compared to immediate definitive therapy.

 Localized prostate cancer (PSA <10 ng/mL AND Gleason sum ≤6 AND stage T1-T2a)

 In these patients, radical prostatectomy and radiation therapy are both excellent initial treatment options, and the choice of primary therapy may depend on patient age, medical comorbidities, complications of each treatment, and patient preferences.

 Radical prostatectomy is often performed retropubically using a lower midline incision, and in the past was also performed using a perineal approach (which has now become uncommon).
 Robotic-assisted laparoscopic prostatectomy (RALP) is currently the most common form of prostatectomy performed in the US.